 Understanding Hourly True RMS Power Measurements

-This technique uses a data logger to take long- term measurements of the electrical energy (kWh) and power draw (kW) of a system or component at one- hour intervals.
-Measurements are taken at the electrical distribution system (more specifically at a panelboard , power panel or switchgear) that serves the system or component.
+This technique uses a data logger to take long-term measurements of the electrical energy (kWh) and power draw (kW) of a system or component at one-hour intervals.
+Measurements are taken at the electrical distribution system (specifically at a panelboard, power panel, or switchgear) that serves the system or component.
 Measurement data is used to estimate the annual energy consumption of the system or component.

 The duration of the long-term measurement and when to measure is dependent on the system and the operation of the building.
-The best practice is a minimum of six weeks and data should be collected at one-hour intervals; longer measurement periods are encouraged for deeper analysis of the equipment.
+Best practice is to collect the data for a minimum of six weeks at one-hour intervals; longer measurement periods are encouraged for deeper analysis of the equipment.
 Measurements should be taken when the system or component is operating under normal conditions.

 Type of Measurement